-8.24 Placement of code and data with \\attribute\\((section("name"))
+8.24 Placement of code and data with attribute((section("name"))

 You can place code and data by separating them into their own objects without having to use toolchain-specific pragmas or attributes.
-However, you can also use

-\\attribute\\((section("name"))) to place an item in a separate ELF section.
-You can then use a scatter file to place the named sections at specific locations.
+However, you can also use attribute((section("name"))) to place an item in a separate ELF section.
+You can then use attribute((section("name"))) to place an item in a separate ELF section.
+You can then us a scatter file to place the named sections at specific locations.

-To use \\attribute\\((section("name"))) to place a variable in a separate section:
+To use attribute((section("name"))) to place a variable in a separate section:

-1. Use \\attribute\\((section("name"))) to specify the named section where the variable is to be placed, for example:
+1. Use attribute((section("name"))) to specify the named section where the variable is to be placed, for example: